Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 and this section has a little jingle

-goes something like this
+goes something like this.
+Fact quote or

 He always remembers the ding.